-We are still in the process of developing our epic route and are excited to share this information as soon as it’s finalized!
-Our spectacular 2020 route traversed Sonoma Valley through Jack London State Park and Sonoma Valley Regional Park.
+Our spectacular 2020 routes traversed Sonoma Valley through Jack London State Park and Sonoma Valley Regional Park.

 Is there a fee to participate?

-Challengers, whether participating individually or as part of a team, will be asked to raise a minimum amount of funds to help Santa Rosa Community Health continue its mission to provide excellent, culturally responsive primary care that is accessible to all people.
+Challengers, whether participating individually or as part of a team, will be asked to raise a minimum amount of funds to help Santa Rosa Community Health provide health care at Caritas Village.
 A non-refundable $100 donation is required at the time of registration and will be credited toward your fundraising goal.

 How will I reach my Hiking goal?

 We support our Challengers each step of the way by providing:

-- An extensive endurance hike training program, including 14 weekly COVID-safe training hikes, a workout calendar, and online training clinics with local experts.
+- An extensive endurance hike training program, including 14 weekly training hikes, a workout calendar, and training clinics with local experts.

 - Training clinics and articles, covering topics like avoiding injury, motivation techniques, hiking footwear, basic trail essentials, hydration, and cross-training.

-- A private Facebook group where Challengers make new connections, ask questions, share photos and trail recommendations, generate informal meet-ups, and claim bragging rights.
+- A private online group where Challengers make new connections, ask questions, share photos and trail recommendations, generate informal meet-ups, and claim bragging rights.